RikVanHaaren/fontys_s3_portfolio/README.md

 });
 ```

+### 2.2.2 Security <br/>
-**Security**: My full stack application is tested on common vulnerabilities by a tool called "OWASP ZAP".
-This created a report based on vulnerabilities risks.
-I also use SonarCloud to check if there are any security vulnerabilities like connection strings or passwords in my code.
+To ensure security, several measurements are taken.
+My full stack application is tested on common vulnerabilities by a tool called "OWASP ZAP".
+This tool created a report which showed the vulnerability risks.
+I checked whether these risks where no big security risks.
+Since, this wasn't the case I am able to conclude the application functions in a safe way.

+I also used SonarCloud to check if there are any security vulnerabilities like connection strings or passwords in my code.
+Some issues appeared.
+In example, that there was a connection string and also that I had some duplicated codes.
+I solved all of the issues that appeared.

-For the back-end I knew a common vulnerability that is called "SQL injection".
-I solved this by using a package named "GORM" that resolves the issue by: "argument placeholders to construct the SQL statement".
+Based on my experience, I am also familiar with the common vulnerability ''SQL injection''.
+Beforhand, I took some measurements to make sure this vulnerability was covered, by using a package named "GORM" that resolves the issue by: "argument placeholders to construct the SQL statement".
 I also tested this with Postman to assure that it works correctly.

 *without protection*
 ![sql injection example](./utils/security/sql_injectionExample.png)